benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 {% endhighlight %}

-In this implementation, there entire state of the process IS encapsulated in each function call.
-Notice, each call has enough information to complete the process for calculating fib(5), which is in contrast to the recursive process's nodes from above.
-If we stopped that process at fibIterRecursive(2, 3, 2) and then resumed it in a different enviroment with a clean call stack, we would still get the correct number.
+In this implementation, there entire state of the proces IS encapsulated in each function call.
+Notice, each call has enough information to complete the process for calculating fib(5), which is in contrast to the recursive process' nodes from above.
+If we stopped that process at fibIterRecursive(2, 3, 2) and then resumed it in a different environment with a clean call stack, we would still get the correct number.
+We can call this implementation a recursive procedure - a function that calls itself, but does not necessarily have hidden information which the interpreter needs to keep track of.

-So, one would hope that the call stack would not bother remembering a bunch of information in stack frames, since that would be unnecessary.
+One would hope that the call stack would not bother remembering a bunch of information in stack frames, since that would be unnecessary.
 But, it still does in ES5.
 In ES6, the call stack won't - and that is the optimization.

 In ES6, using the same exact code as fibIterRecursive, what will happen during each call is:

 The interpreter will notice that the next recursive call does not need access to any of the local variables in the current stack frame, so it will CLEAR the current stack frame and REUSE IT.
 This is great because, in es5, calling fibIterRecursive(30000) will give you a stack overflow, but in es6 with the optimization, the stack frame will be reused and it won't cause a stack overflow (however, without a bigInt library, fibIterRecursive(30000) would return Infinity).

+To generalize, if the last thing that happens before the return statement is the invocation of a function which does not need to access any of the current local variables, the interpreter specified by ES6 will now optimize that call by reusing the stack frame.

+{% highlight js %}

+// This will work:

+return add(1,2);

+// But this:

+return add(1,2) + add(3,4);

+// won't because the interpreter needs to remember
+// to add together the values returned by add(1,2) and add(3,4).

+{% endhighlight %}

-It's an interpreter thing, so there isn't anywhere to test it yet sadly : /
+It's an interpreter thing.

 There is a creative way to get around this in es5.
 It's not used often.
 If you're interested check out http://raganwald.com/2013/03/28/trampolines-in-javascript.html .